-How do I change which charity or charities I support? . . .
+How do I change which charity or charities I support?

-How do you select partner charities? . . .
+How do you select partner charities?

 We work with Kiwi-based charities who meet our criteria, believe in our Collective values and meet our commitments.
 They’re annually reviewed by our board of trustees and receive regular untagged funding to do their thing.
 You can see all the criteria here.

-How does One Percent Collective cover its operating costs? . . .
+How does One Percent Collective cover its operating costs?

-We tried street miming and dog grooming but the market demand for both services was pretty low at the time.
-So instead we came up with an innovative idea to tap into the collective generosity of some incredible individuals and cover all our startup costs in one go.
+We tried street miming and dog walking but market demand for both services was pretty low.
+Instead, we came up with an innovative idea to tap into the collective generosity of some incredible individuals and cover all our startup costs in one go.
 We called it the Founding 40.
-Forty one-off donations of $20 a week for one year that helped us bring One Percent Collective into the world.
+Forty one-off donations of $20 per week for one year.
+That helped us bring One Percent Collective into the world.

-How do I unsubscribe from updates? . . .
+How do I unsubscribe from updates?